-- INTRA-SQUAD MEET a competition exclusively among members of a single club. - LANE DIVIDER continuous floating markers attached to a line stretched from the starting end to the turning end of the course for the purpose of separating each lane. - LEAD BOAT the boat used as a course guide for open water swimmers. - LENGTH extent of the course from end to end. - LSC (LOCAL SWIMMING COMMITTEE) an administrative division of USA Swimming with supervisory responsibilities within certain geographic boundaries designated by USA Swimming. - MANUAL START the start of any timing device by an individual in response to the same starting signal given to the swimmer(s). - MAY permissive, not mandatory. - MEET ANNOUNCEMENT document setting forth information of the meet events, schedule, and procedures. - MEET COMMITTEE unless otherwise specified in the meet announcement, the Meet Committee shall consist of the Meet Director, Meet Referee, and coach and athlete members as appropriate. - MIXED CLASSIFICATION meet in which events of Age Group and Junior, Senior, or any other classification are offered. - NATIONAL AGE GROUP (NAG) RECOGNITION TIME an official time that qualifies as one of the fastest for a given age group as defined in the SWIMS portion of the Operating Policy Manual. - NON-CONFORMING TIME entry time achieved in a course which does not correspond to the course in which the meet will be conducted. - NOTICE a written communication notifying about a scheduled meeting of a committee, board or other governing body or group, or other fact or occurrence, required to be made by law, bylaw, rule or regulation.
-To be considered written, the communication must be addressed, using the last known address on file with the LSC or in SWIMS, to the intended or required recipient(s) and delivered by hand, first class mail, overnight or second day delivery by a national delivery service, facsimile transmission, electronic mail or text message. - OBSERVED SWIM a swim observed by assigned USA Swimming officials for conformance with USA Swimming technical rules in a meet conducted under other than USA Swimming rules. - OFFICIAL TIME a time achieved in a USA Swimming sanctioned or approved competition or in an observed swim in accordance with USA Swimming technical rules.
+INTRA-SQUAD MEET - a competition exclusively among members of a single club.

+LANE DIVIDER - continuous floating markers attached to a line stretched from the starting end to the turning end of the course for the purpose of separating each lane.

+LEAD BOAT - the boat used as a course guide for open water swimmers.

+LENGTH - extent of the course from end to end.

+LSC (LOCAL SWIMMING COMMITTEE) - an administrative division of USA Swimming with supervisory responsibilities within certain geographic boundaries designated by USA Swimming.

+MANUAL START - the start of any timing device by an individual in response to the same starting signal given to the swimmer(s).

+MAY - permissive, not mandatory.

+MEET ANNOUNCEMENT - document setting forth information of the meet events, schedule, and procedures

+MEET COMMITTEE - Unless otherwise specified in the meet announcement, the Meet Committee shall consist of the Meet Director, Meet Referee, and coach and athlete members as appropriate.

+MIXED CLASSIFICATION - meet in which events of Age Group and Junior, Senior, or any other classification are offered.

+NATIONAL AGE GROUP (NAG) RECOGNITION TIME - an official time that qualifies as one of the fastest for a given age group as defined in the SWIMS portion of the Operating Policy Manual.

+NON-CONFORMING TIME - entry time achieved in a course which does not correspond to the course in which the meet will be conducted.

+NOTICE - A written communication notifying about a scheduled meeting of a committee, board or other governing body or group, or other fact or occurrence, required to be made by law, bylaw, rule or regulation.
+To be considered written, the communication must be addressed, using the last known address on file with the LSC or in SWIMS, to the intended or required recipient(s) and delivered by hand, first class mail, overnight or second day delivery by a national delivery service, facsimile transmission, electronic mail or text message.

+OBSERVED SWIM - a swim observed by assigned USA Swimming officials for conformance with USA Swimming technical rules in a meet conducted under other than USA Swimming rules.